 As mentioned, colonoscopy is an endoscopic procedure that explicitly deals with issues in the colon, large intestine, or rectum.
 It uses a tool called a colonoscope.
 This medical tool is similar to an endoscope but slightly longer, usually able to inspect the entire length of a colon.

 The colonoscopy procedure is also minimally invasive, and usually, doctors insert the tube from your anus into your colon.
 Doctors might sometimes even remove some tissue for further analysis and biopsy-related issues.
+Understanding endoscopy versus colonoscopy is essential when dealing with symptoms like blood in the stool or unexplained weight loss.

 Colonoscopy Benefits